11 March 2025

 Conflict Resolution is the process of resolving disputes constructively to find solutions that benefit all parties involved.
 It focuses on understanding different perspectives, fostering dialogue, and preventing Conflicts from escalating into larger issues.

-6) Conflict Resolution strengthens teamwork and workplace trust
+6) It strengthens teamwork and builds long-term workplace trust.

 Conflict Resolution is essential for maintaining a positive work environment and fostering collaboration.
 Conflicts can lead to stronger relationships, improved problem-solving, and better team dynamics when handled effectively.
 Below are key strategies that help in managing workplace Conflicts constructively.